oschmid/website/content/posts/gtd-in-roam/index.md

 ## Reviews

 I start my Daily Reviews on the **Inbox** page.
 Clarifying and organizing what Roam has linked, and then looking through my list of satellite inboxes.
 Then I'll go to the **Daily Notes** page (using **Alt + D**) and scroll down to see if I missed any *#Tickler* or *#Waiting On* tasks.
+I could also go to the **Tickler** or **Waiting On** pages directly but these lists can get long (for me at least) and Roam has no way of sorting by date.
+Plus I use Roam frequently enough that I have yet to need to scroll far.
 Finally I'll plan my day by reading through my Next Actions, and adding block references in the Daily Note I open in the right sidebar.

 ![Daily Review planning](./daily-review-planning.png)